googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 Even when included as a submodule Abseil is hard to manage.
-It has a strong dependency on `cctz` and `googletest`, going as far as checking that the targets for each exist.
-However, it does not provide any of the targets for them.
+It has a strong dependency on `cctz` and `googletest`, going as far as checking that the targets for each exist even when the target is not used (e.g. if the libraries that do not require cctz are not compiled).
 The library assumes that it is being compiled as a submodule that provides these dependencies.

-This is problematic because gRPC creates the targets for googletest when used as a submodule, but does not provide a `gtest` target when already installed.
+This is problematic because gRPC creates the `gtest` targets for googletest when used as a submodule, but does not provide this target when used as an installed library.
 We propose to fix this problem by:

-* Providing the `cctz` and `googletest` targets when Abseil is a submodule.
+* Using the gRPC provided `gtest` target when gRPC is a submodule, or
-* Requiring that Abseil and gRPC are either both used as submodules or both used as packages.
+* Explicitly provide the `gtest` target when required.

 Furthermore, Abseil does not provide targets to install it.
 It recommends that applications always compile from source.
 We believe this is unrealistic